 CCHP is a managed care health plan contracted with DHCS.
-CCHP works with doctors, hospitals, and other health care providers in the CCHP service area to give health care to you, the member.
-While you are a member of CCHP, you may be eligible to get some additional services provided through FFS Medi-Cal.
-These include outpatient prescriptions, non-prescription drugs and some medical supplies through FFS Medi-Cal Rx.
+CCHP works with doctors, hospitals, and other health care providers in the CCHP service area to provide health care to our members.
+As a member of CCHP, you may qualify for some services provided through FFS Medi-Cal.
+These include outpatient prescriptions, non-prescription drugs, and some medical supplies through Medi-Cal Rx.

-Member services will tell you how CCHP works, how to get the care you need, how to schedule provider appointments within standard access times, how to request no-cost interpreting services, and how to find out if you qualify for transportation services.
+Member services will tell you how CCHP works, how to get the care you need, how to schedule provider appointments in during office hours, how to request no-cost interpreting and translation services or written information in alternative formats, and how to find out if you qualify for transportation services.

-To learn more, call 1-877-661-6230 (press 2) (TTY 711).
+To learn more, call 1-877-661-6230 (Option 2) (TTY 711).
 You can also find member service information online at www.ContraCostaHealthPlan.org.